memfault/interrupt/_drafts/advanced-gdb.md

 Although there might be debuggers and interfaces out there that provide better experiences that using GDB directly, many of them are built on top of GDB and provide raw access to the GDB shell, where you can build and use automation through the [Python scripting API]({% post_url 2019-07-02-automate-debugging-with-gdb-python-api %}).

-> At the end of most of the sections, there are links to either the GDB manual or original content to learn more about the topic discussed.
+> At the end of most of the sections, there are links to either subpages with the [GDB manual](https://sourceware.org/gdb/current/onlinedocs/gdb/) or to the original content to learn more about the topic discussed.

 {% include newsletter.html %}

 {% include toc.html %}

 ## Essentials

+{:.no_toc}

 ### Navigate the Help Menus